A/Prof Lionel Hebbard ~ Associate Dean, Research

 Precision medicine for North Queensland Liver Cancer Patients.

-- Lionel Hebbard, Pranavan Palamuthusingam, Craig McFarlane and Matt Field (College of Public Health, Medical & Vet Sciences, Townsville Hospital and Health Services and Australian Institute of Tropical Health & Medicine)
+Lionel Hebbard, Pranavan Palamuthusingam, Craig McFarlane and Matt Field (College of Public Health, Medical & Vet Sciences, Townsville Hospital and Health Service and Australian Institute of Tropical Health & Medicine)

 Townsville Hospital and Health Service - Study Education Research Trust Account (SERTA)